dreamcatcher-tech/network/ideas/Interpulse/CRM/Page Layout.md

 ## Customers list is never an accordion
 Accordions can set their max size by %vh

+Callback to tell the top level stack to grow to full height

 ## Problems
 1. Accordions need to 'discover' their size nad squash other panels
 2. Virtual lists need to be told what their size is